Buying Sex Is Now Illegal In France!

 France isn’t the only country in the world to have taken this moral and now legal stance on buying sex.
 There are plenty of countries out there who have decided the same, and given how quickly some countries are picking up the law, is it only a matter of time before buying sex becomes illegal in the UK?

-Here on the Escort England blog we take a look at what this law means for sex workers in France, how criminalising the client will impact their work, and just what it could mean for the future of sex work in the UK.
+Here on the XEscorts blog we take a look at what this law means for sex workers in France, how criminalising the client will impact their work, and just what it could mean for the future of sex work in the UK.

 What does the law mean?

 In theory, the law is meant to make it legal for those in the industry to sell sex, and according to those supporting the law, it also makes it “safer”.
 Sex workers can now do their jobs without fearing ramifications on their part, and aren’t breaking any laws by advertising their time and companionship for sale.
 Clients, on the other hand, aren’t so lucky.

 Instead, the clients become the criminals.
 If you are caught paying for sex, you could be fined up to €3,750, which works out at around £3,027.
 No, it doesn’t matter if you are both consenting adults.
 You will still get fined for it.

 It is also said that those convicted could face further punishments, being forced to attend classes that will teach them “about the conditions faced by prostitutes” in order to get them to rethink ever buying sex from anyone ever again.